 I am an experienced educator and researcher, lawyer and administrator, former Fulbright-Kennan Scholar (2007), and George F. Kennan Scholar at the Woodrow Wilson Center (2014-2015).
 I have been also twice a Scholar-in-Residence at American University, Washington College of Law (in 2011 and 2014-2015).

-Currently I work as a Legislative Analyst & Legal Assistant at Homer Law (DC-based law firm that focuses on Federal Indian Law).
+Currently I work as a Legislative Analyst & Legal Assistant at Homer Law (DC-based law firm that focuses on Federal Indian Law) and as a Consultant at the World Bank Group (Washington, DC).

 I am also Adjunct Professor at American University, School of International Service (Washington, DC) and Associate Professor at Kazan Federal University, International and European Law Department (Kazan, Russia).